Papi1997/Vibe-Coding-Hackathon-2.0/README.md

 The open-source community for inspiration

  Support
-For support, email [developer email] or create an issue in this repository.
+For support, email [lordjarvis02@gmail.com] or create an issue in this repository.